-- 1. Residency Children must reside within the district with parents or persons serving as a legal guardian.
-Court papers are required in legal guardianship. - 2.
-Immunization The Public Health Laws of the State of New York require that before entering school, each child must be adequately immunized against diphtheria, poliomyelitis, measles, rubella, and mumps.
-Children will not be admitted to school until all required immunization records have been received by the school nurse. - 3.
-Age A child residing within the Forestville Central School District must be five years of age on or prior to December 1 of that academic year for Kindergarten. - 4.
-Birth Record The school must be provided with a copy of the child's birth certificate.
+- Residency - Children must reside within the district with parents or persons serving as a legal guardian.
+Court papers are required to demonstrate legal guardianship. - Immunization - The Public Health Laws of the State of New York require that before entering school, each child must be adequately immunized against diphtheria, poliomyelitis, measles, rubella, and mumps. - Children will not be admitted to school until all required immunization records have been received by the school nurse. - Age - A child residing within the Forestville Central School District must be five years of age on or prior to December 1 of that academic year to attend Kindergarten. - Birth Record

+• The school must be provided with a copy of the child's birth certificate.